theoturner/authors-tool/README.md

 # Introduction

-This project t of the SEED token project.
+This project is part of the SEED token project.
 This is a sneak preview - there is more to come.
 See [the Wiki](https://github.com/SeedVault/SEEDtoken-IP/wiki) for more information.

 # How to contribute - how to get involved